KQ7365/Sugar-Free-Crypto/README.md

 # Sugar Free Crypto - A risk free cryptocurrency experience

 Welcome to the README for my application.
-Below is the basic constructs of my client side capstone project while at Nashville Software School.
+Below is the basic constructs of my client side capstone project while at Nashville Software School!

+# Instructions to deploy app

+- Be sure to open the Sugar-Free-Crypto-Database repository (also pinned on profile) and read instructions.
+Recommend deploying JSON database before deploying React app

+1. clone this repository into your Workspace directory
+2. cd into the repository Sugar-Free-Crypto
+3. npm install
+4. npm start (If application does not start properly, ensure you have cloned and are actively running the JSON database.
+See instructions on line 7 of this ReadMe)

 ## Description